IBM/spring-boot-continuous-delivery/Readme.md

 -----

+## Cloudant DB

-### The following steps will show how to access the account that was just created in the Cloudant DB database
+The following steps will show how to access the account that was just created in the Cloudant DB database

 1. Return to [Bluemix](https://console.ng.bluemix.net/ "Welcome to Bluemix") and open the [Services Dashboard](https://console.ng.bluemix.net/dashboard).